lexuancuong/aws-saa-c03/Networking.md

 ##### Important Notes for AWS SAA-C03
 - VPC CIDR block must be between /16 and /28
 - CIDR blocks must not overlap between VPCs if you plan to peer them
+- YOU CAN'T HAVE A VPC WITH IPV6 CIDRS ONLY
 - Cannot change VPC CIDR block size after creation
 - Each subnet must be within VPC CIDR block
 - Reserve first 4 and last IP address in each subnet (AWS requirement)